y-chahbi/Inception/README.md

-builed an image :: docker build -t tagname . -> building an image withe the tag name and where the dockerfile is. show images :: docker image ls || docker images run an image :: docker run tagname -> start a cotainer from an image its calssed the tagname. if the image is not in localmachine it will pull it from the official website download image using docker :: docker pull image
+builed an image :: docker build -t tagname . -> building an image withe the tag name and where the dockerfile is. show images :: docker image ls || docker images show stop containers :: docker ps -a start a container and intract with it :: docker run -it tagname -> run and enter to the container names tagname.

+run an image :: docker run tagname -> start a cotainer from an image its calssed the tagname. if the image is not in localmachine it will pull it from the official website download image using docker :: docker pull image